WELCOME TO

 blooms are richly veined which creates more interest.
 Flower centers express a lav-pink to

-ruffled and often show a narrow band of gold ruffles.
+Petals are nicely ruffled and often show a narrow band of gold

 Growth